aviiciii/clipboard/README.md

 A simple website for storing and retrieving text data.

-The website utilizes the fetch API to interact with a Flask API hosted on Azure Web Apps.
+The website utilizes the fetch API to interact with a Flask API hosted on [Render](https://render.com/).
 The Flask API is responsible for communicating with the Google Firebase Realtime Database to retrieve and update data.

 ## Table of Contents